 The heat bump: Serrano pepper

-The serrano chili is the most obvious substitute for the jalapeño available.
-They have a similar taste profile and they even look alike, with the serrano being a little thinner around the exterior and the jalapeño being a little more thick-walled.
+Serrano peppers are the most obvious substitute for the jalapeño available.
+They have a similar taste profile (bright, grassy).
+And they even look alike, with the serrano being a little thinner around the exterior and the jalapeño being a little more thick-walled.
 The difference is really in the heat.
-The serrano brings 10,000 to 23,000 Scoville heat units to the table.
+The serrano ranges from 10,000 to 23,000 Scoville heat units.
 That’s a significant upgrade from the 2,500 – 8,000 SHU that the jalapeño pepper packs.
-That’s up to nine times spicier.
+Serranos are up to nine times spicier.

-If your goal is “more spice!” this is a good first step up the pepper scale.
-The serrano is easy to work with, especially in salsas, but note this is not a good stuffed pepper substitute.
+If your goal is “more spice!” this is a good first step up the Scoville scale.
+The serrano is easy to work with, especially in salsas, but note this is not a good stuffed popper substitute.
 The walls of the serrano are just too thin and the cavity too narrow.

 The flavor twist: Fresno pepper

-The Fresno pepper and the jalapeño look a lot alike; it can be surprisingly tough to tell them apart.
+The Fresno pepper and the jalapeño look a lot alike.
+In fact, it can be surprisingly tough to tell them apart.
 Their heat range is very similar, too, with the Fresno having the chance of being ever-so-slightly hotter (2,500 to 10,000 Scoville heat units.)

 The Anaheim is a much larger chili than the jalapeño.
 In fact, it also makes a terrific poblano pepper substitute.
-It’s not an option for poppers, but it is a terrific stuffed pepper entree alternative.
-Try roasting it like you would a stuffed bell pepper.
+It’s not an option for poppers (too big), but it is a terrific stuffed pepper entree alternative.
+Try roasting your Anaheims like you would a stuffed bell pepper.